Gavin42846/TheRightAngle/README.md

+# Partitio Project
+ Game for Game Group 2

+# About
+This is the repo for the files used in group Partitio's game

-# TheRightAngle
+# Controls
-This is a game I helped design and did level design on in my Game Design class at college.